techidaily/site-screen-mirror/source/_posts/in-2024-top-10-airplay-apps-in-realme-note-50-for-streaming-drfone-by-drfone-android.md

 [![](https://drfone.wondershare.com/images/james-davis.png)](https://drfone.wondershare.com/author/james-davis/)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Most people think that screen mirroring is only a feature you can enjoy if you have an iPhone and Apple TV.
 But here is a piece of good news for Realme  fans as screen mirroring Realme Note 50 is also possible.
 By this can connect your smartphone to any TV and PC.
 Screen mirroring is casting your smartphone to a big screen so you can enjoy videos, pictures, music, and games on a large screen.
 It usually takes a few minutes to connect devices.
 The only thing you required is a sending and receiving device.
 The devices must be on the same network.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Nl0Z0eth1u4?si=0eecOBNfc--51AJO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1.
 Does Realme Note 50 have Screen Mirroring?